danieldddao/DeBruijn-indices/README.md

 * Given a standard lambda term INPUT, you first need to set up parsers and lexers.
 This can be done by calling `LambdaPrinter.setupLambda(String input)`.
 E.g.:

-    - LambdaPrinter.setupLambda(myTerm) where `input` is the standard lambda term String input.
+    - StandardLambda myStandardLambda = LambdaPrinter.setupLambda(myTerm) where `input` is the standard lambda term String input.

 * Similarly, given a De Bruijn term INPUT, you first need to set up parsers and lexers.
 This can be done by calling `LambdaPrinter.setupDeBruijn(String input)` where `input` is the standard lambda term input.
 E.g.:

-    - LambdaPrinter.setupDeBruijn(myTerm) where `input` is the standard lambda term String input.
+    - DeBruijnLambda myDeBruijnLambda = LambdaPrinter.setupDeBruijn(myTerm) where `input` is the standard lambda term String input.

 ######2.
 Printing Term and Tree:
     After 1st step, the function will return:

 * `StandardLambda` if you call **setupLambda** function.
 Then you can print out the term and the tree by calling `LambdaPrinter.printStandardLambdaTerm(StandardLambda standardLambda)` and `LambdaPrinter.printStandardLambdaTree(StandardLambda standardLambda)` respectively.
 It will print out the standard lambda term and tree like below: